Tony Newell

-Anthony Newell (born 5 April 1982) is a professional English darts player who plays in Professional Darts Corporation events.
+Anthony Newell (born 5 April 1982) is an English former professional darts player who competed in Professional Darts Corporation events.

+Career

-He earned a PDC Tour Card in 2014 and 2016, and qualified for the 2016 UK Open, but lost in the third round to Adrian Lewis.
+Newell earned a PDC Tour Card in 2014 and 2016, and qualified for the 2016 UK Open, but lost in the third round to Adrian Lewis.

 In 2021 he announced that he intended to make a comeback to the sport.